aruruka/aruruka-blog/content/post/migrate-brokers-by-modifying-broker-ids-in-meta-properties/index.md

 title: Migrate brokers by modifying broker IDs in meta.properties
 subtitle: Kafka Broker migration on CDP
 date: 2021-06-16T08:54:44.301Z
+summary: >-
-summary: "Purpose of this artical:   Our purpose is to replace the nodes of Kafka Broker.
+  Purpose of this artical:

+  Our purpose is to replace the nodes of Kafka Broker.

   We have 2 nodes newly added to the CDP PvC Base cluster.

   We will migrate two Kafka Brokers that were originally in use to these two new nodes.

-  This article uses Cloudera CDP official documentation as a guide."
+  This article uses Cloudera CDP official documentation as a guide.
 draft: false
 featured: false
 authors:
-  - Raymond Yan
+  - admin
 tags:
   - Cloudera
   - CDP